-Jean Baptiste Joseph Fourier had a crazy idea:

-- Any periodic function can be written as a weighted sum of sines and cosines of different frequencies (1807).
+Jean Baptiste Joseph Fourier had a crazy idea: Any periodic function can be written as a weighted sum of sines and cosines of different frequencies (1807).

-- Don't believe it?

-- Neither did Lagrange, Laplace, Poisson, ...

-- But it is true!

-- \rightarrow Fourier series
+\rightarrow Fourier series

-- Even functions that are not periodic (but whose area under the curve is finite) can be expressed as the integral of sines and cosines multiplied by a weighing function.
+Even functions that are not periodic (but whose area under the curve is finite) can be expressed as the integral of sines and cosines multiplied by a weighing function.

-- \rightarrow Fourier transform
+\rightarrow Fourier transform